doxxing-teb/Application-Web/README.md

 # Application-Web
-Application web it's create for nativefier and Jquery.
+Application web from Galery and LocalStorage from JS Vanilla